-The Argelia Project are mining applications that provide a target for multiple intermediate sulfidation epithermal veins within a structural corridor that extends at least 2.5 km and has a width of 2.5 km.
+The Argelia Project are mining applications that provide a target for multiple intermediate sulfidation epithermal veins within a structural corridor that extends at least 2.5 kilometres by 2.5 kilometres.
 At least three distinct veins are inferred but working suggests more veins remain to be identified.
-The veins typically range from 0.25 to 2 m in width.
+The veins typically range from 0.25 to 3.5 metres in width.
 Reconnaissance samples range from 0.51 g Au/t to 40 g Au/t.
 Silver to gold ratio is approximately 5 to 1 or higher.

 Public records show that a private British mining company mined and produced gold on the project prior to 1950.
-The workings presumed to represent this activity have two levels spaced approximately 100 m apart in elevation.
+The workings presumed to represent this activity have two levels spaced approximately 100 metres apart in elevation.
+The upper level shows assays of 22.5 g AU/t over a 3.5 metre wide vein.
+The lower level shows 20 g Au/t over a two metre wide vein.
+The strongly mineralized veins on two levels probably reflect a continuous high-grade shoot providing an immediate drill target.